 Information on the role & responsibilities, career and experience of the members of the Met Office Executive.

 I have served as Chief Executive since 2014.
 It is a privilege to lead this successful and highly respected institution, working at the forefront of weather and climate science, technology and operations.
 The ongoing challenge for us is to harness the Met Office's world class capabilities for even greater societal benefit.

 I joined the Met Office Executive in 2007, first as Government Services Director and then as Operations and Services Director.
-Before joining the Executive, I worked in a variety of roles: starting as a weather forecaster, then 10 years at the Met Office College overseeing the training and development of forecasters.
+Before joining the Executive, I worked in a variety of roles: starting as a weather forecaster, then 10 years at the Training overseeing the training and development of forecasters.
 I then moved on to project manage the procurement and construction of the Met Office's headquarters building in Exeter.
 Since the move to Exeter in 2003, I have worked mainly with our public sector customers, helping the UK to manage the risks and exploit the opportunities associated with our changing weather and climate.

 I am the UK's Permanent Representative at the World Meteorological Organisation and the President of Eumetnet, an Economic Interest Group representing the National Meteorological Services of Europe.
 I am also the UK's representative on the Councils for the European Centre for Medium-range Weather Forecasts (ECMWF) and EUMETSAT, the European organisation for meteorological satellites.

 In addition, I am a fellow and Chartered Meteorologist of the Royal Meteorological Society, and was Vice President of the Society, 2013-2014.
 I am also a Chartered Director of the Institute of Directors and was the UK Public/Third Sector Director of the Year in 2012.